Willem Endstra: Money laundering

+Murder

 On 14 May 2004, Dutch police announced they would not look further into money laundering allegations against Endstra.
-Two days later, Endstra appeared on the television program Business Class, saying that after all these years of investigating without finding anything concrete, the authorities should leave him alone now.
-The day after the broadcast, on 17 May, Endstra was shot down near his offices in Amsterdam.
-He died later that day in a hospital (and was later buried at Zorgvlied cemetery).
+Two days later, Endstra appeared on the television program Business Class to deny the money laundering allegations.
+The day after the broadcast, on 17 May, Endstra was shot near his offices in Amsterdam.
+He died later that day in a hospital (and was buried at Zorgvlied cemetery).
 The shooter remains unknown.
+Willem Holleeder was convicted of ordering the killing in July 2019.

 Aftermath

 Some time later it became public knowledge that Endstra had tried to plot Holleeder's murder by hiring some Hells Angels.
 Also it became apparent that Endstra had likely been extorted by Holleeder since 2002.
 Holleeder himself was arrested in 2006 for this act among others.

 According to a story in Dutch newspaper Het Parool in March 2006, Endstra had on more than one occasion talked to police about the criminal environment of Amsterdam.
 Altogether these interviews resulted in more than 200 pages of notes.
 In them, Endstra told the police that Holleeder was behind the murders of 25 people, including Cor van Hout, Sam Klepper, Jan Femer, George Plieger, Magdi Barsoum, Jules Jie and Gijs van Dam.